9socket/OSINT99/README.md

 # OSINT99
 A list of awesome resources for OSINT investigations.
 There are many aspects of OSINT here, including books/videos/articles/websites/GitHubs, and more.
 Feel free to read through and use these sources for research, investigations, testing, and more.
-This list will be updated as time goes on, so make sure you keep an eye out for updates.
+This list will be updated as time goes on, so make sure you keep an eye out for updates.<br/>

+!!!
+THIS REPO IS STILL BEING UPDATED.
+NEW CONTENT WILL BE ADDED!!!

 ## Disclaimer
 I do not take credit for ANY of these sources.
 These are all amazing resources made and posted by other people, and credit will not be taken.<br/>